AndyObtiva/glimmer-dsl-web/README.md

 #### Hello, Observer!

 [Glimmer DSL for Web](https://rubygems.org/gems/glimmer-dsl-web) provides the `observe(model, attribute) { ... }` keyword to employ the [Observer Design Pattern](https://en.wikipedia.org/wiki/Observer_pattern) as per [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) (Model View Controller), enabling Views to observe Models and update themselves in response to changes.
-If the `observe` keyword is used from inside a [Component](#hello-component) (covered later), when the Component is removed or its top-level element is removed, the observer is automatically cleaned up.
-The need for such explicit observers is significantly diminished by the availablility of the more advanced Unidirectional [Data-Binding](#hello-data-binding) Support and Bidirectional [Data-Binding](#hello-data-binding) Support (covered later).
+If the `observe` keyword is used from inside a [Component](#hello-component), when the Component is removed or its top-level element is removed, the observer is automatically cleaned up.
+The need for such explicit observers is significantly diminished by the availablility of the more advanced Unidirectional [Data-Binding](#hello-data-binding) Support and Bidirectional [Data-Binding](#hello-data-binding) Support.

-Glimmer GUI code:
+Glimmer GUI code in the frontend:

 ```ruby
 require 'glimmer-dsl-web'